rpdrewes/whisper-websocket-server/README.md

 If you click on the Kõnele app itself (instead of the microphone on the Android keyboard) it will do a web search with the recognized text instead.

 ----
-# Limitations and cautions
+## Limitations and cautions

 There is absolutely no security in this implementation.
 I run this over a tinc VPN, but if you expose the server IP to the world there are security implications.
 That is your problem.

 There can only be one client connection to the voice recognition server at a time.
 The code does even attempt to use a different filename to capture the audio.
 This could be fixed pretty easily.

 The audio format in the transmission to the server is Kõnele's default raw and uncompressed audio.
-Kõnele supports many audio formats, but if you change the format you will also have to change the sox command on the server side.
-The encoding format could be determined by the url on the server, but this is not currently going done.
+Kõnele supports many audio formats, but if you change the format on the client side in Kõnele, you will also have to change the sox command on the server side.
+The encoding format could be determined dynamically by the url on the server, but this is not currently done.

 ---
-# Feedback
+## Feedback

 These instructions are being improved quickly now.
-If you encounter problems, send a question and the instructions will be improved.
+If you encounter problems, send a question and these instructions will be improved.